 From this dialog, you can select the login service and method (if you're using the default names provided by the template, the right items will be pre-selected for you), enter your login information and perform the login call to the server.

 Once this is done, the IDE will re-attempt the original request, which, if your login was successful, will now succeed.
-As at runtime, your will be maintained during design time, so for subsequent requests the login dialog will not reappear until your has expired on the server.
+As at runtime, your session will be maintained during design time, so for subsequent requests the login dialog will not reappear until your session has expired on the server.